Link Up: The Orchestra Swings

 Link Up provides a free, high-quality, yearlong curriculum that teachers can implement, along with teaching materials, online video and audio resources, and the professional development and support necessary to make the program an engaging experience for students.

-Learn more about Link Up and The Orchestra Moves, HERE.
+Learn more about Link Up and The Orchestra Swings, HERE.

 Program Details & Requirements

 • Link Up curriculum resources for each teacher (featuring repertoire for singing, playing the soprano recorder or violin, and program-related lesson plans and activities) with accompanying audio and video resources

 • Professional development resources and webinar for lead teachers and administrators